yldio/skiff/README.md

 node.join(peer);
 ```

-The peer is an object describing the peer.
+The peer is a string describing the peer.
 The description depends on the transport you're using.

 #### .peers